What is Trauma and Do I Have Trauma?

 If you’re ready to face what’s been holding you back and work through your pain at its roots, help is here.

-I Offer Extended and Intensive Trauma Therapy Sessions
+I offer Extended and Intensive Trauma Therapy Sessions

 Sometimes, 45-minute sessions just aren’t enough especially when you're dealing with complex PTSD.
 I offer extended therapy sessions (60–90 minutes) and intensive sessions up to 9 hours a week, allowing for deeper emotional processing and faster progress toward healing.